mnottale/beyond/README.md

 Data is split into blocks which are spread across storage nodes, with a configureable replication factor.

+## Why do I need it?

+If you have a room full of computers (say the desktops of your company's employees) with terabytes of unused storage, you want to store important data in a redundant and secure way with precise access control, outside of the cloud, and want a cheaper alternative to a very expensive NAS, then Beyond is for you.

 ## How to build it?

 Clone the repository and its submodules.